[ad_1]

 RushCard, the Russell Simmons-backed prepaid debit card company, will pay millions to settle charges relating to a system failure that “cut off tens of thousands of vulnerable consumers from their own money,” the federal consumer financial regulator said Wednesday.

 The Consumer Financial Protection Bureau ordered Mastercard and RushCard parent UniRush, to pay $3 million in penalties and $10 million in compensation to customers affected by the failure.
-UniRush settled civil lawsuit over the outage for $19 million in May, 2016.
+UniRush settled a civil lawsuit over the outage for $19 million in May, 2016.

-RushCard customers lost access to their money for over week in October, 2015, due to a system failure connected to the company's transition to Mastercard's payment processing system.
+RushCard customers lost access to their money for over a week in October, 2015, due to a system failure connected to the company's transition to Mastercard's payment processing system.
 RushCard parent UniRush, founded by hip-hop mogul Russell Simmons, announced this week that it is being sold to prepaid card company GreenDot for $147 million.

 “The companies must set things right for consumers and make sure such devastating service disruptions are not repeated,” Cordray said.